chrisboulton/php-resque/README.md

 * Exception - The exception that was thrown when the job failed
 * Resque_Job - The job that failed

+#### beforeEnqueue ####

+Called immediately before a job is enqueued using the `Resque::enqueue` method.
+Arguments passed (in this order) include:

+* Class - string containing the name of the job to be enqueued
+* Arguments - array of arguments for the job
+* Queue - string containing the name of the queue the job is to be enqueued in
+* ID - string containing the token of the job to be enqueued

+You can prevent enqueing of the job by throwing an exception of `Resque_Job_DontCreate`.

 #### afterEnqueue ####

 Called after a job has been queued using the `Resque::enqueue` method.
 Arguments passed